tato469/Android/set of animations/README.md

 Set of Animations
 ===========================

-I put here some usefull animations.
+I put here some usefull animations between activities.
-For use it you can cpy in your res folder and in your activity class call the overridePendingTransition(int id, int id);
+For use it you can copy at your res folder and in the activity class use overridePendingTransition(int id, int id);

 You should use it after a finish() or startActivity(Intent)